rajesh17mca/docker-workspace/README.md

 - ONBUILD – Sets instructions that run when the image is used as a base for another image.
 - SHELL – Overrides the default shell used to execute commands like RUN.

-Example which covers all instructions
+Example that covers all instructions
 ```
 # FROM: Base image
 FROM ubuntu:22.04